Infinite-Impact-Insights/kig.re/_posts/2014-08-02-arduino-ide-alternatives.md

 point the plugin author probably had gotten pretty annoyed that I was making his code look and work a bit better, and sadly rejected the PR, explaning that another rewrite of serial comms is happening.
-Oh well, at least I can keep using my fork on my own machine, where I get to see pretty error messages that actually explain what's going on :)  Yes, [@jantje](https://github.com/jantje) I am looking at you, my friend :)
+Oh well, at least I can keep using my fork on my own machine, where I get to see pretty error messages that actually explain what's going on :)

-But we digress.
+But I digress.

 ### Installing Eclipse Plugin for Arduino